Textiles

 Key Stage 3 (Year 7-9)

-During Years 7, 8 and 9 all pupils will have the opportunity to study Textiles within a roundabout of 8 week cycles.
+During Years 7, 8 and 9 all pupils will have the opportunity to study Textiles within a roundabout of 12 lesson cycles.

 Year 7

-Pupils will create a bunting flag inspired by the theme of Bugs and Insects.
+Pupils will create a printed pattern and 3D creature inspired by the theme of Flora a Fauna.

-Pupils will look at primary and secondary research to produce drawing studies that will inspire the design process of their flag.
+Pupils will look at primary and secondary research to produce drawing studies that will inspire the design process of their creation.

 Pupils will experiment and work with tone, detail, form and colour to develop their drawing skills.

-Pupils will experiment and learn techniques such as design theory, foam printing, mark making techniques and hand embroidery.
+Pupils will experiment and learn techniques such as design theory, foam printing, mark making techniques, hand embroidery and 3D creation.

 Pupils will learn how to hand sew and evaluate their work against the success criteria given.